-5. Cauliflower-fights cancer, boosts heart health, is anti-inflammatory, iis rich in vitamins and minerals, boosts brain health and is good for digestive health.
+Cauliflower helps the body fight cancer, boost heart health, is anti-inflammatory, is rich in vitamins and minerals, boosts brain health and is good for digestive health.
 You should Google "cauliflower recipes" and see what comes up.
 There's so much you can do with this delicious veggie!
 One simple thing you can do is roast it.
 Also delicious raw with a homemade veggie dip.

 6. Cherry tomatoes